NCIS: Los Angeles season 13: Development

 On April 23, 2021, it was announced that CBS had renewed NCIS: Los Angeles for a thirteenth season.
 Series regular Eric Christian Olsen wrote the nineteenth episode of the season, while fellow series regular Daniela Ruah directed the episode.
 On January 5, 2022, it was reported that production had been suspended until February due to the COVID Omicron variant.

 Casting

-When the series was renewed, in was announced that series stars Chris O'Donnell and LL Cool J had signed deals to return.
+When the series was renewed, it was announced that series stars Chris O'Donnell and LL Cool J had signed deals to return.
 On May 24, 2021, it was revealed that Barrett Foa and Renée Felice Smith would be leaving the series after the twelfth season.
 Later that day it was confirmed that Linda Hunt would be returning for the season, after only appearing occasionally during the previous season.
 However, Hunt only appeared in the season premiere, and was absent for the rest of the season.
 On June 2, 2021, it was announced that Gerald McRaney had been promoted to series regular for the season.